 Daniel approaches research and teaching from an interdisciplinary perspective, integrating narratives and methods from the histories of architecture, art, landscape architecture, technology, science, politics, economics, and environmentalism.
-He has lectured internationally.
-Daniel is involved in a number of collaborative and interdisciplinary initiatives: he is part of Mellon funded research project on "Architecture and/for the Environment" at the Canadian Centre for Architecture in Montreal, and works with the Architecture and Environment Interest Group of the European Architectural History Network.
+He is involved in a number of collaborative and interdisciplinary initiatives: he is part of Mellon funded research project on "Architecture and/for the Environment" at the Canadian Centre for Architecture in Montreal, and works with the Architecture and Environment Interest Group of the European Architectural History Network.
 He also led a research group on architecture and climate for the Mellon Foundation funded Global Architectural History Teaching Collaborative.
-Daniel serves on the Editorial Advisory Board of the Journal of the Society of Architectural Historians, He is a fellow at the Penn Institute for Urban Research and at the UPenn/Mellon Foundation project on Humanities, Urbanism, and Design seminar on the Inclusive City, and part of the Faculty Working Group for the Penn Program in the Environmental Humanities (PPEH).
+Daniel serves on the Editorial Advisory Board of the Journal of the Society of Architectural Historians.
+He is a fellow at the Penn Institute for Urban Research, a participant in UPenn/Mellon Humanities, Urbanism, and Design seminar on the Inclusive City, and part of the Faculty Working Group for the Penn Program in the Environmental Humanities (PPEH).
 Daniel is co-organizing a "Field Station" on Climate and Risk as part of the Haus der Kulteren der Welt's Anthropocene Project.The project culminates in a series of Anthropocene Curriculum meetings along the Mississippi River.